-Iran starts 20% uranium enrichment as tanker feared seized
+Iran acknowledges it seized South Korean-flagged oil tanker

 Ambrey, a British security firm, reported the incident as an apparent seizure.
 Dryad Global, another maritime security firm, said the ship’s crew was 23 sailors from Indonesia and Myanmar.

 Iran’s announcement coincides with the anniversary of the U.S. drone strike killing Revolutionary Guard Gen. Qassem Soleimani in Baghdad last year.
-That attack later saw Iran retaliate by launching a ballistic missile strike injuring dozens of U.S. troops in Iraq.
+That attack later saw Iran retaliate by launching a ballistic missile strike, injuring dozens of U.S. troops in Iraq.
 Tehran also accidentally shot down a Ukrainian passenger jet that night, killing all 176 people on board.

 As the anniversary approached, the U.S. has sent B-52 bombers flying over the region and sent a nuclear-powered submarine into the Persian Gulf.